Reviewed by digital marketing experts

 Above the Fold refers to the portion of a web page that is immediately visible without having to scroll.
 This prime real estate on digital media platforms is important for capturing user attention and presenting vital content.
 Here are three real-world examples of Above the Fold in digital marketing:

-Online newspapers/news websites: Major news websites such as CNN, The New York Times, and BBC showcase their top headlines and most significant stories above the fold, making them easily accessible as soon as a user lands on their homepages.
-This strategy encourages users to click on the most important articles, increasing click-through rates and user engagement.
+Online newspapers/news websites: Major news websites such as CNN, The New York Times, and BBC showcase their top headlines and most significant stories above the fold, making them easily accessible when a user lands on their homepages.
+This strategy encourages users to click on essential articles, increasing engagement and click-through rates.

 Email marketing campaigns: When businesses send out promotional emails or newsletters, they strive to place the most essential information, call-to-action buttons, and attention-grabbing visual elements above the fold.
 This approach ensures that recipients see the primary message without having to scroll down, increasing the chances of email interaction and conversion rates.